HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 It is important to ensure that form labels have a programmatic association with their respective inputs.
 It is not sufficient to just display the label visually.
 We found that only 26.51% of sites have all of their labels properly associated with their respective inputs (achieved with a `for`/`id` relationship or inputs nested inside labels).

-Groups of form controls such as a set of radio inputs or checkboxes should be nested as the first child within a `<fieldset>` element and given a group label via the `<legend>` element within the `<fieldset>`.
+Groups of form controls such as a set of radio inputs or checkboxes should be nested within a `<fieldset>` element and given a group label via the `<legend>` element within the `<fieldset>`.
 The individual controls still need to be programmatically associated with their respective visible labels as well.

 ### Placeholder text